Sukadana

-Sukadana (巫律述) is a town and regency seat of North Kayong Regency (Kabupaten Kayong Utara), on the island of Borneo.
-North Kayong regency is one of the regencies of West Kalimantan province in Indonesia.
+Sukadana (صوکادانا; 巫律述) is a town and district (kecamatan) which serves as the regency seat of North Kayong Regency (Kabupaten Kayong Utara), on the island of Borneo.
+In mid 2025 it had 33,145 inhabitants.
+North Kayong is one of the regencies (kabupaten)of West Kalimantan province in Indonesia.
 The nearest airport is Rahadi Osman Airport which located at Ketapang Regency.

 History

-Sukadana used to be a capital city of a Malay kingdom called Tanjungpura.
+Sukadana was once the capital of the Malay kingdom known as Tanjungpura.
+The name Sukadana comes from Sanskrit meaning 'a pleasant gift'.
 It was referred to by seventeenth and eighteenth-century European writers as Succadano or Succadana, noted for its port, and described as being "in the land of Candavangan" (i.e. Kendawangan).
 Succadano was also, confusingly, the name given to the Banjarmasin river, which flows south to meet the sea at Banjarmasin in southeastern Borneo, on the other side of the island.

+Administrative division

+Sukadana district is divided into 10 villages, namely: